 In carrying out research, the LRB collaborates with the following scientific institutions of JINR Member and other countries: Armenia (YSU), Belarus (IRB NASB), Bulgaria (IE BAS, IM BAS, NCRRP), the Czech Republic (CTU, IBP ASCR, NPI ASCR), Italy (UNITUS, UNIUD, La Sapienza Univ.), Mongolia (NUM), Poland (SzU), Romania (IBR, UMF, UAIC), Russia (IBP RAS, IP, MSU, ITEP, IHNAN RAS, IMP, SRI RAS), and Slovakia (CU).

 The main advantage of conducting research at the LRB is the availability of multiple radiation sources, including heavy ion beams of different energies.
 JINR's basic facilities offer an excellent opportunity of modeling the biological action of space radiation.
 The LRB is one of the world’s few laboratories where it is possible to conduct large-scale in vivo animal exposures, including unique experiments on primates.
 The use of a primate animal model for the estimation of radiation risks of CNS disorders and carcinogenesis is at present available only at the LRB.
 In addition, the computational studies of radiation damage to the CNS structures were initiated exclusively by NASA and the LRB.
 The code developed by the LRB to model energy deposition in neurons has been included in the distribution of Geant4-DNA Monte-Carlo simulation toolkit.
-For the first time, the synthesis of prebiotic compounds in the “formamide + catalysts” system under exposure to particle beams has been performed at the LRB in collaboration with scientists of the University of Tuscia (Viterbo, Italy) within the framework of research on the panspermia hypothesis.
+For the first time, the synthesis of prebiotic compounds in the “formamide + catalysts” system under exposure to particle beams has been performed at the LRB in collaboration with scientists of the University of Tuscia (Viterbo, Italy) within the framework of research on the Panspermia hypothesis.

 Infrastructure